virtusize/integration_ios/README.md

 ## Product Data Check

-When the button is initialised with an  `exernal_id`  the product call our API to check if the product has been parsed and added to our database.
+When the button is initialised with an  `exernalId`  the product call our API to check if the product has been parsed and added to our database.

 In order to debug that API call, you can subscribe to the `NotificationCenter` and observe two `Notification.Name`: